Working together to prevent mortgage fraud

 1. Accurate client details

-Ensure the clients details you enter into our systems are accurate (mobile, email and address) and do not enter your own detials.
+Ensure the clients details you enter into our systems are accurate (mobile, email and address) and do not enter your own details.

 2. Check clients are they who they say they are